openstack/operations-guide/doc/ops-guide/source/ch_ops_upstream.rst

 way is to help the community help you.
 Search the Q&A sites, mailing list archives, and bug lists for issues similar to yours.
-If you can't find anything, follow the directions for reporting bugs or use one of the channels for support, which are listed below.mailing listsOpenStack documentationhelp, resources fortroubleshooting getting helpOpenStack community getting help from
+If you can't find anything, follow the directions for reporting bugs or use one of the channels for support, which are listed below.

 Your first port of call should be the official OpenStack documentation, found on http://docs.openstack.org.
 You can get questions answered on